lsterzinger/pyrams/docs/index.rst

 -----------
 The biggest feature of PyRAMS is its extension of `xarray <https://docs.xarray.dev/en/stable/>`_.
 This functionality is outlined in :doc:`xarray_metadata` and an interactive example can be run in-browser via the Binder link above.
+Other functions can be found in :doc:`api/index`

 .. toctree::
    :maxdepth: 2